 Outreach & Prevention Services

 The University Counseling Center’s (UCC) Outreach Services focus on increasing student mental health awareness and emotional well-being through prevention, awareness, education and stigma reduction.
 By getting outside of the Counseling Center and meeting with students in formats or settings that are part the college experience, we connect with students who traditionally would not be likely to seek counseling services.
 These might include students who don’t know about the Counseling Center, are uncomfortable with the idea of using services due to mental health stigma, need support but not counseling or just need information about helping a distressed friend.
-We also partner with other campus departments and groups to contribute to events and programs which foster wellness, diversity and inclusion.
+We also partner with other campus departments and groups to contribute to events and programs which foster wellness.

 Visit our I-Engage page to see the UCC’s current calendar of events.